BizTalk Server Logic App Adapter: Could not establish secure channel for SSL/TLS with authority

 A month ago, I was trying to implement a hybrid solution for a client, and in one of the processes, we were calling a Logic App through the Logic App Adapter available in the BizTalk Server.
 This is a fairly easy implementation since BizTalk Server 2020 provides amazing ways to implement hybrid solutions and expand BizTalk Server to its native out-of-the-box features.

-However, when I tried for the first time this interface, I got the following error:
+However, when I tried this interface for the first time, I got the following error:

 System.ServiceModel.Security.SecurityNegotiationException: Could not establish secure channel for SSL/TLS with authority ‘prod-xxx.northeurope.logic.azure.com’. —> System.Net.WebException: The request was aborted: Could not create SSL/TLS secure channel.